| Ultimate Performance | Ultimate Performance

 What is fat?

-Body fat, otherwise known as adipose tissue, is a normal constituent of every human body.
+Body fat, or adipose tissue, is a normal constituent of every human body.
 Its primary role is to store and provide energy for metabolic processes for everything from your heart beating to your legs sprinting.

-To understand how this works, we need to first understand the different types of fat and their roles.
+To understand how fat works, we need to first understand the different types of fat and their roles.
+There are several types of fat in the body: brown fat, beige fat, subcutaneous fat, and visceral fat.
+Each type of fat has distinct functions and health implications.

 Brown fat

 Brown fat, the lesser-known kind of fat, is packed with mitochondria.
-Rather than store energy, it actually burns energy to produce heat, keeping us warm.
-Brown fat acts to break down blood sugar and fat molecules to create heat.
+Rather than store energy, it actually burns energy to produce heat and keep us warm through a process called thermogenesis.
+Brown fat acts to break down blood sugar and fat molecules to create heat, making it metabolically active and beneficial for overall energy balance.

 Babies have high amounts of brown fat to keep them warm before they develop the ability to shiver to produce heat.
 As we grow older, brown fat all but disappears, apart from tiny pockets in places like the back of the neck, albeit in very small quantities.